anatoliykmetyuk/anatoliykmetyuk.github.io/scala-intro/03-vacation-planner.md

 - **Keyword** – a "magic" word defined by the programming language.
 For example, `val` is a keyword that starts a variable definition in Scala.
 - **String** – a text data type.
 - **String Interpolation** – a technique for using variables inside a String.

+## Homework
+- Change the vacation cost calculator to model a consecutive stay in two different cities: Barcelona and Rome.
+Your itinerary looks as follows: Helsinki -\> Barcelona -\> Rome -\> Helsinki.
+You must account for the flights from Helsinki to Barcelona, Barcelona to Rome, and Rome to Helsinki.
+You will also need to account for the different costs of life and accommodation in the two cities and the different durations of stay in both cities.
+- [Body Mass Index](https://en.wikipedia.org/wiki/Body_mass_index) is a metric used in medicine to determine a healthy weight for a person.
+It is calculated as `BMI = kg/(m*m)` where `kg` is a person's weight in kilograms and `m` is their height in meters.
+Your task is to write a BMI calculator where the user inputs their height and mass in two variables.
+- **HARD**: Make the vacation calculator program output the cost in the following format: "Total cost: 640$" – that is, use `$` instead of `USD`.